elkoled/openpilot-psa/README.md

 - [Diagnostique Tool](https://bitbucket.org/thoste5/diagnostique/src/master/)

 # Control Units (BSI)
+Car models in scope for the PSA openpilot port.
+If name and part number are present, the BSI Harness is compatible and a port compatibility is likely.
 | Model                        | Platform | Name          | HW | SW   | Part          | Year     |
 | ---------------------------- | -------- |------------- | -- | ---- | ------------- | -------- |
 | Abarth 600(e)                | CMP2    | ?            | ?  | ?    | ?             | 2024 - ? |